44tl/Cln/CODE_OF_CONDUCT.md

 Good commit messages and PR descriptions are not bureaucratic overhead—they are documentation of the thinking behind the code.

+## AI Assistance

+You can use AI to help write code, but you must understand what the AI produces.
+AI makes mistakes, especially with security-related code.
+Before submitting AI-generated changes:

+- **Verify the code works** – Test it.
+Don't assume AI got it right.
+- **Understand the logic** – If you can't explain what the code does, don't submit it.
+- **Security knowledge required** – This is a security scanner.
+You need knowledge of:
+  - How viruses and malware work
+  - Common attack vectors and evasion techniques
+  - Windows internals, PE files, archives, scripts
+  - Why certain patterns are suspicious

+AI can help with syntax and boilerplate, but it doesn't understand security context.
+The responsibility is yours.

 ## Reporting

 If you observe violations of this code of conduct, please report them by opening an issue.